 Then the LORD spoke to Moses, saying, “Speak thus to the Levites, and say to them: ‘When you take from the children of Israel the tithes which I have given you from them as your inheritance, then you shall offer up a heave offering of it to the LORD, a tenth of the tithe.
 And your heave offering shall be reckoned to you as though it were the grain of the threshing floor and as the fullness of the winepress.
 Thus you shall also offer a heave offering to the LORD from all your tithes which you receive from the children of Israel, and you shall give the LORD’s heave offering from it to Aaron the priest.
 Of all your gifts you shall offer up every heave offering due to the LORD, from all the best of them, the consecrated part of them.’
 Therefore you shall say to them: ‘When you have lifted up the best of it, then the rest shall be accounted to the Levites as the produce of the threshing floor and as the produce of the winepress.
 You may eat it in any place, you and your households, for it is your reward for your work in the tabernacle of meeting.
 And you shall bear no sin because of it, when you have lifted up the best of it.
 But you shall not profane the holy gifts of the children of Israel, lest you die.’”

 a.
-A tenth of the tithe: The Levites themselves were not exempt from tithing.
-They were also to give a tenth (and the best of them given as the tenth) due to the LORD, and the LORD gave it to the priests.
+A tenth of the tithe: The Levites themselves were not excused from tithing.
+They were also to give a tenth of the tithe, and the best of them given as the tenth.
+This was due to the LORD, and the LORD gave it to the priests.

 i.
-It was important for the Levites to learn how to be givers also; just because they were supported through the giving of God’s people, it did not mean they didn’t need to give.
-We all need to learn how to be givers, because God is a giver, and we are being transformed into the image of Jesus.
+It was important for the Levites to also learn how to be givers.
+Just because they were supported through the giving of God’s people, it did not mean they were excused from giving.
+We all need to learn how to be givers, because God is a giver, and God wants His people to imitate Him.

 i.
-This chapter clearly shows that the obligation of the Israelite to give was far more than just the tithe (the giving of ten percent); the Israelite also had to give firstfruits (Numbers 18:12) of all their produce and the firstborn (Numbers 18:15) of their flocks and herds, portions of each that went to the priests and/or Levites.
+This chapter clearly shows that the obligation of the Israelite to give was far more than just the tithe (the giving of ten percent).
+The Israelite also had to give firstfruits (Numbers 18:12) of all their produce and the firstborn (Numbers 18:15) of their flocks and herds.
+These were portions that went to the priests and/or the Levites.

 iii.
-This wasn’t the end of Israel’s required giving; they were also told to leave a portion of their fields unharvested so the poor could eat from those portions (Leviticus 19:9-10), a Passover sacrifice was required from each family every year (Exodus 12:43-47), sometimes a temple tax was required (Nehemiah 10:32-33), or a special tribute (Numbers 32:28-29).
+This wasn’t the end of Israel’s required giving.
+They were also told to leave a portion of their fields unharvested so the poor could eat from those portions (Leviticus 19:9-10).
+A Passover sacrifice was required from each family every year (Exodus 12:43-47).
+Sometimes a temple tax was required (Nehemiah 10:32-33), or a special tribute (Numbers 31:28-29).

 iv.
 It is hard to estimate exactly how much the firstfruits and firstborn obligations amounted to; it would differ from family to family.
 But the actual required giving of Israel was far more than ten percent (the tithe).

 v.
-Some say that Deuteronomy 12:6 speaks of another ten percent given (sometimes called the “festival tithe”), but in context Deuteronomy 12 is only speaking of where to bring the tithe, not commanding an additional one to be brought; others have said Deuteronomy 14:28-29 speaks of another tithe (sometimes called the “poor tithe”) to be brought every three years, but since it speaks of the tithe, and since it also goes to the Levite and not just to the poor, it is best to understand that this is not an additional tithe, but a command that once every three years the tithe also be available to the poor, not just to the Levite.
+Some say that Deuteronomy 12:6 speaks of an additional ten percent given (sometimes called the “festival tithe”), but in context Deuteronomy 12 speaks only of where to bring the tithe, and does not command an additional tithe.
+As well, some claim that Deuteronomy 14:28-29 commands an additional tithe every three years (sometimes called the “poor tithe”).
+Yet, since Deuteronomy 14:28 speaks of the tithe, and since it also went to the Levite and not only to the poor, it is best to understand that this was not an additional tithe, but a command that once every three years, the tithe was also available to the poor, not only to the Levite.

 vi.
 Besides the required giving, Israel was asked to give free-will offerings: This chapter speaks of willingly given sacrifices, of which the heave offering went to the priests (Numbers 18:9-11).

 vii.
-This wasn’t the end of Israel’s voluntary giving; they also were asked to give for special projects (like the building of the tabernacle, Exodus 35:4-9), and free-will giving to the poor.
+This wasn’t the end of Israel’s voluntary giving.
+Israel was asked to give for special projects like the building of the tabernacle (Exodus 35:4-9), and free-will giving to the poor.